cychitivav/git-training/README.md

 # Git course repository
-This repo contains the classnotes for the [Git course](https://www.udemy.com/course/git-expert-4-hours/) offered by [Udemy](https://www.udemy.com) and Jad Khalili.
+This repo contains the classnotes for the [Git and GitHub course](https://www.platzi.com/cursos/git-github/) offered by [Platzi](https://www.platzi.com) and Freddy Vega.

 ## Git
 Is a version control system created by Linus Torvals that allows you to track changes to files and keep track of your work or projects in a repository.